 Headlines and political speeches about the student debt crisis are everywhere.
 In this blog post, Mark Schneider discusses a recent Brookings report in which, he argues, the most important finding relates to who enrolled in colleges after the 2007 recession.
 Prospective students, he says, need to know their chances of success before they enroll—and before they borrow.

-A handful of companies specialize in an unusual kind of investment: someone else’s education.
 In this blog post, AIR scholar Audrey Peek explores income-share agreements (ISAs), a private form of financial aid that offers cash for college now in return for a percentage of students’ future earnings over a set time.
 Peek contends ISAs are an innovative way to pay for college that might benefit some students, but which aren’t likely to reach their full potential without fundamentally rethinking who they could serve and how funders are repaid.

 Policymakers, students, parents, and the media are taking a hard look at the value of higher education.
 Which college to choose?
 Associate's or Bachelor's degree?
 What major?
 The research featured here offers insight on how those choices affect students' success and future earnings.